-On average, interventions which aim to raise aspirations appear to have little to no positive impact on educational attainment.
-This may seem counterintuitive – and it should be noted that the relationship between aspirations and attainment is complex and not fully understood – but there appear to be three main explanations.
+The relationship between aspirations and attainment is complex but, on average, interventions which aim to raise aspirations appear to have little or no positive impact on educational attainment.
+This may seem counterintuitive but there are three main reasons why this might be the case.

-First, evidence suggests that most young people actually have high aspirations, implying that much underachievement results not from low aspiration itself but from a gap between the aspirations that do exist and the knowledge and skills that are required to achieve them.
-As a result, it may be more helpful to focus on raising attainment more directly in the first instance.
-Second, where pupils do have lower aspirations, it is not clear that any targeted interventions consistently succeed in raising their aspirations.
+First, evidence suggests that most young people already have high aspirations, suggesting that much underachievement results not from low aspiration but from a gap between aspirations and the knowledge, skills, and characteristics required to achieve them.
+Second, where learners do have lower aspirations, it is not clear that any targeted interventions have consistently succeeded in raising their aspirations.
 Third, where aspirations begin low and are successfully raised by an intervention, it is not clear that an improvement in learning necessarily follows.
-In programmes which do raise attainment, it is unclear whether raising aspirations can be credited for the learning gains rather than the additional academic support or increased parental involvement.
+As a result it may be more helpful to focus directly on raising attainment.
+In aspiration programmes which do raise attainment, additional academic support is generally present.

 The evidence base on aspiration interventions is very limited.
-More rigorous studies are required, particularly focusing on pupil-level rather than school-level interventions.
+More rigorous studies are required, particularly focusing on learner-level rather than school-level interventions.
 There are no meta-analyses of interventions to raise aspirations that report impact on attainment or learning.
 There are two relevant systematic reviews.
 These indicate that the relationship between aspirations and attainment is complex and that the evidence for a clear causal connection between learning, changing aspirations, and attitudes to school is weak.

 The majority of studies come from the USA.

 The relationship between aspirations and attainment is not straightforward.
 In general, approaches to raising aspirations have not translated into increased learning.

 The attitudes, beliefs, and behaviours that surround aspirations in disadvantaged communities are diverse, so avoid generalisations.

 Effective approaches almost always have a significant academic component, suggesting that raising aspirations in isolation will not be effective.